backupbrew/switchbrew/Settings services.md

 into state.
 This is only done once.

 Then the above 0x100-byte data is copied to the output buffer.

+## GetDebugMode

+Returns an output u8.

+Loads the 1-byte config for \<"settings\_debug",
+"is\_debug\_mode\_enabled"\>.
+If that fails, value 0x1 is written to output.
+This uses the same func as ReadSetting internally.

+Returned retval is always 0.

 ## GetSerialNumber